-To make your interview process easier, we have prepared a list of commonly asked questions in the Personal Interview for MBA admissions:Posted by HTCampus Expert on Jan.
-8, 2013, 6:26 p.m.
+To make your interview process easier, we have compiled a list of commonly asked questions in the Personal Interview for MBA admissions.
+So, here we go!!

-The personal interview is the last door that you have to open to enter the B-school of your choice.
-Despite months of preparation, no one can predict the questions you’ll have to face in your personal interview.
-But there are a few questions that are most commonly asked in the personal interviews by most B-schools.
+The personal interview is the last door that you have to open to enter a Business School of your choice.
+Despite months of preparation, no one can predict the pattern and structure of a personal interview.
+There are a few commonly asked questions in the personal interview by top MBA colleges.

-You are not expected to know the answer to every question you will be asked in the personal interview.
-The interview panel of the MBA college knows that you are a student & are not expected to know everything.
+It's not expected of you to know the answer to every question that you face in a personal interview., but you can prepare some of the commonly asked questions in an interview.
+The interview panel of the MBA College which you've applied for is aware of the fact that you are a student and are not expected to know everything.
 So, be honest when you’re in the interview room.
-The personal interview takes place to check your inter-personal & communicative skills & know your vision as an MBA aspirant.
-So here are some popular personal interview questions discusses in detail for you.
+The personal interview is conducted to assess your interpersonal & communication skills and to know your vision as an MBA aspirant.
+Find below some of the commonly asked questions in a personal interview for an MBA College.

-This is perhaps the most commonly asked question & is the one question that you should always be prepared to answer.
-While trying to answer this, be brief & clear & try to include the following points:
+This is perhaps the most commonly asked question and is the one question that you should always be prepared to answer well.
+While trying to answer this, be brief & clear and always try to include the following points in your answer:

 b.
 Your interests & hobbies